 The Tracking ID is a unique identifier for each transaction that you create in online banking and the mobile banking app.
 It is a reliable way to reference a transaction.
 Tracking IDs appear in the transaction details on the Activity Center page.

 How is the Activity Center page different from the Account Details page?

-The Activity Center page contains all transactions initiated in online banking and the mobile banking app except check deposits.
+The Activity Center page contains all transactions initiated in Online Banking and the MFCU Mobile Banking app except check deposits.
 The Activity Center page does not include transactions that you make by other means, such as ATM or debit card transactions.
 The Activity Center page also shows the status of each electronic transaction as it moves from a drafted status to approved, then processed.

 The Account Details page is a record of processed and cleared transactions against your account from all sources.
-The Account Details page does not include transactions that have been drafted, approved, or canceled in online banking or the mobile banking app, only those that have already cleared or that will clear your account the next processing day.
+The Account Details page does not include transactions that have been drafted, approved, or canceled in Online Banking or the MFCU Mobile Banking app, only those that have already cleared or that will clear your account the next processing day.